 - (9) For redevelopment project areas designated prior to November 1, 1999, the redevelopment plan may be amended without further joint review board meeting or hearing, provided that the municipality shall give notice of any such changes by mail to each affected taxing district and registrant on the interested party registry, to authorize the municipality to expend tax increment revenues for redevelopment project costs defined by paragraphs (5) and (7.5), subparagraphs (E) and (F) of paragraph (11), and paragraph (11.5) of subsection (q) of Section 11-74.4-3, so long as the changes do not increase the total estimated redevelopment project costs set out in the redevelopment plan by more than 5% after adjustment for inflation from the date the plan was adopted. - (o) "Redevelopment project" means any public and private development project in furtherance of the objectives of a redevelopment plan.
-On and after November 1, 1999 effective date of Public Act 91-478), no redevelopment plan may be approved or amended that includes the development of vacant land (i) with a golf course and related clubhouse and other facilities or (ii) designated by federal, State, county, or municipal government as public land for outdoor recreational
+On and after November 1, 1999 (the effective date of Public Act 91-478), no redevelopment plan may be approved or amended that includes the development of vacant land (i) with a golf course and related clubhouse and other facilities or (ii) designated by federal, State, county, or municipal government as public land for outdoor recreational activities or for nature preserves and used for that purpose within 5 years prior to the adoption of the redevelopment plan.

-- activities or for nature preserves and used for that purpose 1 - within 5 years prior to the adoption of the redevelopment plan.
-2 - 3 For the purpose of this subsection, "recreational activities" - is limited to mean camping and hunting. - 5 (p) "Redevelopment project area" means an area designated - 6 by the municipality, which is not less in the aggregate than 1 - 1/2 acres and in respect to which the municipality has made a 7 - finding that there exist conditions which cause the area to be 8 - 9 classified as an industrial park conservation area or a - 10 blighted area or a conservation area, or a combination of both - 11 blighted areas and conservation areas. - 12 (q) "Redevelopment project costs" mean and include the sum - 13 total of all reasonable or necessary costs incurred or - 14 estimated to be incurred, and any such costs incidental to a - 15 redevelopment plan and a redevelopment project.
-Such costs - 16 include, without limitation, the following: - 17 (1) Costs of studies, surveys, development of plans, - and specifications, implementation and administration of 18 - 19 the redevelopment plan including but not limited to staff - 20 and professional service costs for architectural, - 21 engineering, legal, financial, planning or other services, - 22 provided however that no charges for professional services - 23 be based on a percentage of the tax increment - collected; except that on and after November 1, 1999 (the 24 - 25 effective date of Public Act 91-478), no contracts for - 26 professional services, excluding architectural and engineering services, may be entered into if the terms of the contract extend beyond a period of 3 years.
-In addition, "redevelopment project costs" shall not include expenses.
-After consultation with lobbying municipality, each tax increment consultant or advisor to a municipality that plans to designate or has designated a redevelopment project area shall inform the municipality in writing of any contracts that the consultant or advisor has entered into with entities or individuals that have received, or are receiving, payments financed by tax increment revenues produced by the redevelopment project area with respect to which the consultant or advisor has will be performing, performed, or service for municipality.
+- For the purpose of this subsection, "recreational activities"

+is limited to mean camping and hunting. - (p) "Redevelopment project area" means an area designated by the municipality, which is not less in the aggregate than 1 1/2 acres and in respect to which the municipality has made a finding that there exist conditions which cause the area to be classified as an industrial park conservation area or a blighted area or a conservation area, or a combination of both blighted areas and conservation areas. - (q) "Redevelopment project costs" mean and include the sum total of all reasonable or necessary costs incurred or estimated to be incurred, and any such costs incidental to a redevelopment plan and a redevelopment project.
+Such costs include, without limitation, the following: - (1) Costs of studies, surveys, development of plans, and specifications, implementation and administration of the redevelopment plan including but not limited to staff costs for professional service architectural. and engineering, legal, financial, planning or other services, provided however that no charges for professional services may be based on a percentage of the tax increment collected; except that on and after November 1, 1999 (the effective date of Public Act 91-478), no contracts for professional services, excluding architectural engineering services, may be entered into if the terms of the contract extend beyond a period of 3 years.

+addition, "redevelopment project costs" shall not include lobbying expenses.
+After consultation with the municipality, each tax increment consultant or advisor to a municipality that plans to designate or has designated a redevelopment project area shall inform the municipality in writing of any contracts that the consultant or advisor has entered into with entities or individuals that have received, or are receiving, payments financed by tax increment revenues produced by the redevelopment project area with respect to which the consultant or advisor has performed, or will be performing, service for the municipality.
 This requirement shall be satisfied by the consultant or advisor before the commencement of services for the municipality and thereafter whenever any other contracts with those individuals or entities are executed by the consultant or advisor;